matter-in-motion/mm/docs/getting-started.md

 Why just created our App class inherited from the Matter In Motion App class

 2. Matter in motion is a modular framework.
 And it is transport agnostic.
-So for a next step, you have to choose what transport you are going to use:
+So for a next step, we have to choose what transport and data serializer we are going to use.
+To keep things simple we stick to HTTP and JSON:
-  - http
-  - websockets

-Let's you choose HTTP transport and JSON serialization for a beginning.
-To make this you need to create a settings file:

 `npm i mm-http mm-serializer-json`

+3. Let's create a settings file:

 `lib/settings/index.js`